Welcome to New Student Orientation at SFSC!

 All new students, as well as students returning to SFSC after an absence of one year or more, are required to participate in our mandatory college orientation program.
 Orientation is part of a program called Guide to Personal Success (GPS), our college-wide quality initiative designed to help you make a successful transition to the college experience at SFSC.

 The GPS New Student Orientation consists of six informational “waypoints” (reference points) to help you navigate your first year at SFSC.

 - You must complete all six waypoints of the GPS Orientation, which are presented in two parts:

-- Waypoint 1: An overview of SFSC programs and services that includes information about the college admission process and college services.
+- Waypoint 1: An overview of SFSC programs and services that includes information about the college admission process, financial aid options, and college services.
 Waypoint 1 is completed online.

-- Waypoints 2 -6: An on-campus 4 ½ hour face-to-face program that features informational workshops, “hands on” computer training for Panther Central and Panther Den, a service fair and much more!
+- Waypoints 2 -6: An on-campus 4 ½ hour face-to-face program that features informational workshops, “hands on” computer training for Panther Central and Panther Den, program service presentations, and much more.

 - Waypoint 1 is completed first.
-After you have completed all Waypoint 1 modules (including the information form and brief quiz at the end of the program) you are eligible to register for the on-campus Waypoint 2-6 program.
-Waypoint 1 is available to prospective students, and the general public.
+After you have completed all Waypoint 1 modules (including the information form and brief quiz at the end of the program) you will be invited to register for the on-campus Waypoint 2-6 program.

-- You may receive a letter or email from SFSC inviting you to complete Waypoint 1; please complete the program as soon as possible after receiving that notice.
-Go to www.southflorida.edu/future-students/orientation/orientation-waypoint1 to access Waypoint 1.
+- You will receive an email from SFSC inviting you to complete Waypoint 1.
+Complete this step as soon as possible after receiving that notice.

 - When successful completion of Waypoint 1 has been documented, along with submission of your completed SFSC application, payment of your application fee, and receipt of other documents required by the Office of Admissions you will receive your invitation to come to campus for the second part of orientation (Waypoints 2-6).
-Your invitation may arrive by U.S. postal mail or via your email address.
+Your invitation will arrive by email.
 You will be offered several dates to choose from.
 Orientations are offered during the day and evening hours, and at all SFSC campuses and centers.